CICPSU/Unity-Design-Review-System/README.md

 2. Minimap system
 3. Location bookmark system
 4. Display configuration system that enables correct 1 to 1 scale output mapping for any system with any number of flat displays. (similar to VR suites that can adapt model display to display configuration)
-5. Assets that enables adding new characters into scene during run time.
+5. Assets that enable adding new third person character avatars into a scene during run time.
 The added characters can perform AI path finding if Nav Mesh is baked into scene.
-6. More are under development.
+6. More features are under development.

 HOW TO USE:
 We recommend downloading the project and load your model into the "Template Scene", because we have configured that scene for best rendering quality and easiest use.